 Ashurst Campsite

-You can head into the New Forest National Park on trails that run straight out into Ashurst Wood or onto Matley Heath, or pop into pretty Ashurst – its shops are a five-minute walk away.
+You can head into the New Forest National Park on walking trails that run straight out into Ashurst Wood or onto Matley Heath, or pop into pretty Ashurst – its shops are a five-minute walk away.
 There are 280 pitches of various sizes and degrees of seclusion on offer at Ashurst, which is open from April through to September.

 Lepe Beach Campsite